pranavchary/atom-react-rnative-snippets/README.md

 Latest snippet count by category is as follows:
  - React Import: 4
  - React Component: 5
- - React Lifecycle: 5
+ - React Lifecycle: 7
- - React Hooks: 5
+ - React Hooks: 1
+ - React Props: 2
  - React Native: 28
- - General-purpose JavaScript: 15
+ - General-purpose JavaScript: 6
- - Total: **62**
+ - Total: **73**

 I would greatly appreciate any suggestions for snippets that aren't yet available for this package, or if any naming conventions appear odd to anyone.
 My goal is for this package to become a powerful & effective tool for web/mobile application developers.